-Whether you are charged for Australia tax on money transfers to Australia depends on your residency status, the source of the money and the Australian Taxation Office rules.
+Whether you are charged for Australian tax on money transfers to Australia depends on your residency status, the source of the money and the Australian Taxation Office rules.

 Here we cover the most common situations where overseas money transfers are made to Australia:

 If you are moving to Australia for the first time, any sum of money that you bring into the country will not be taxable, according to the ATO.
-Once you become a resident of Australia, you may be taxed on money you transfer into your Australian account.
+However, once you become a resident of Australia, you may be taxed on money you transfer into your Australian account.

-When bringing cash A$10,000 and above, it must be declared at customs.
-Bearer negotiable instruments like Traveller’s cheques, money orders, promissory notes, postal order, personal cheques must also be declared when asked, regardless of their value.
+When bringing cash $10,000AUD and above, it must be declared at customs.
+Bearer negotiable instruments like traveller’s cheques, money orders, promissory notes, postal orders, personal cheques must also be declared when asked, regardless of their value.

 If you are resident of Australia, you will be taxed on income earned overseas.
 This includes business income, international investment income, overseas employment income, foreign pension and annuities, or capital gains on overseas assets.

 Also, bear in mind that certain countries may require you to pay tax in two countries.
 Australia has double tax agreements with more than 40 nations.
 This ensures that taxation is imposed only once, regardless of the amount of income.
 Find out if you are affected by the tax treaty.